JackTrimboli/CS301-101-Group7/PROPOSAL.md

 <h4>1.
 What is the problem that you will be investigating?
 Why is it interesting?</h4>
 <p>
-  For our projects, we are presented with the issue of needing to forecast the total amount of products sold in every shop in a provided test set.
+  For our project, we are presented with the issue of needing to forecast the total amount of products sold in every shop in a provided test set.
 We will do this using a dataset which contains daily historical sales data.
 We found this topic interesting because it provided us with an opportunity to create a robust model that can handle changes in our data, such as the list of shops and products.
 </p>
 <h4>2.
 What reading will you examine to provide context and background?</h4>
 <p>